|Social Isolation Experiment at Princeton University, 1958|

 While the above studies differed in many ways, they all pointed to a single truth: human contact is vitally important.
 We require some degree of human interaction to stay happy and healthy.
 In these strange times, many of us have become unwitting subjects of a very different kind of social experiment, testing the effects of prolonged isolation and social distancing on our collective mental health.
 And, we're still awaiting the results.
 There's no doubt that such safety measures are needed to flatten the curve and will prevent countless deaths.
 So, the solution isn't simply to call off stay-at-home orders and reopen businesses (a dangerous decision many states have already made).
 Instead we need to find a way to maintain our mental health while in isolation.
 Although we can't socialize in person, we can use cell phones and computers to interact with family and friends.
 If we have a lot of downtime, we can devote more attention to our hobbies or to learning new skills.
 There are many ways to keep our mental health in check.
 However, what works for some may not work for others.
 We each need to find our own way.

-For those of you on the frontlines, we see you, and we love you!
+For those of you on the frontlines, we see you, and we appreciate you!